pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 diffusion of innovations][diffusion], or how innovations permeate society, and in this I think we can find some clues as to how we move forward.

-I think that we need a bigger strategy, and a more holistic and inclusive approach to building a commons.
+I think that we need a broader strategy, and a more holistic and inclusive approach to building a commons.
 We've focused institutionally so far, and rightly so.
 This is where it needs to start.
 But I think going forward we need to think more broadly, and reconsider the academy in a bigger context, with the